The Architecture

 Education, training, experience, and ability required to perform the job

-Required under all three frameworks (CA, CO, Federal EPA).
+Required under CA, CO, Federal EPA.
 Cannot be excluded.

 EffortRequired

-Physical and mental exertion required — including cognitive complexity, problem-solving demands, and volume
+Physical and mental exertion — cognitive complexity, problem-solving, volume

-Required under all three frameworks.
-Physical-only definitions fail CA's substantially similar standard.
+Required under all three.
+Physical-only definitions fail CA's "substantially similar" standard.

 ResponsibilityRequired